 Sand is everywhere and gets into everything, so leave the sand behind and bring home your treasure with a quality sand scoop.

 Choosing a sand scoop for metal detecting

-Stainless steel works great in the water, on wet sand, and in dry sand.
+Stainless steel works great in water, on wet sand, and in dry sand.
 It’s a sturdy material and won’t rust.

 A plastic sand scoop for metal detecting makes for a lower-priced product, just make sure the plastic is thick enough so it doesn’t flex or break easily.

 Handles can be on-unit, or of mid to full length.
-On-unit makes the scoop easier to carry and work with, while a mid-length or long handle sand scoop for metal detecting is much more useful in shallow water or to keep you from having to bend down or kneel a lot.
+On-unit makes the metal detecting beach scoop easier to carry and work with, while a mid-length or long handle sand scoop for metal detecting is much more useful in shallow water or to keep you from having to bend down or kneel a lot.
 That might be a great help on a very hot beach day.